IP Risk¶

 X-Api-Key: YOUR_API_KEY

-HMAC authentication¶
+HMAC (Hash-based Message Authentication Code) authentication¶

 This method is recommended for systems where authentication credentials shouldn't be stored in plain text or included directly in request URLs.

 DomainTools supports MD5, SHA1, and SHA256 for the hashing algorithm.
+Use SHA256 — it's the recommended choice and is more resistant to collision attacks than MD5 or SHA1.

 Required query parameters:

-api_username: Your DomainTools API usernamesignature: HMAC-SHA1 signature ofapi_username + timestamp + uri_pathtimestamp: Current UTC timestamp in ISO 8601 format (for example,2025-06-01T15:30:00Z)
+api_username: Your DomainTools API usernamesignature: HMAC-SHA256 signature ofapi_username + timestamp + uri_pathtimestamp: Current UTC timestamp in ISO 8601 format (for example,2025-06-01T15:30:00Z)

 Constructing the HMAC signature: